lucasjoliveau/doc/en/applications/general/email_communication/email_domain.md

-# Configure DNS records to send emails in Odoo
+# Configure DNS records to send emails in Konvergo ERP

 ## SPAM labels overview

-Sometimes, emails from Odoo are misclassified by the different email providers and end up in spam folders.
-At the moment, some settings are out of Odoo’s control, notably the way the different email providers classify Odoo’s emails according to their own restriction policy and/or limitations.
+Sometimes, emails from Konvergo ERP are misclassified by the different email providers and end up in spam folders.
+At the moment, some settings are out of Konvergo ERP’s control, notably the way the different email providers classify Konvergo ERP’s emails according to their own restriction policy and/or limitations.

-It is standard in Odoo that emails are received from `"name of the author"
+It is standard in Konvergo ERP that emails are received from `"name of the author"
 <notifications@mycompany.odoo.com>`.
 In other words this can be translated to:
 `"name of the author" <{ICP.mail.from.filter}@{mail.catchall.domain}>`.
 In this case ICP stands for `ir.config.parameters`, which are the System Parameters.
-Deliverability is greatly improved with the [notifications configuration](email_servers.html#email-servers-notifications).
+Deliverability is greatly improved with the [notifications configuration](email_servers#email-servers-notifications).

-In order for servers to accept emails from Odoo on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
-A filter can be added to the email inbox so that when email is received from Odoo (`notifications@mycompany.odoo.com`) it is moved to the inbox.
-It is also possible to add the Odoo database domain onto a safe senders list or whitelist on the receiving domain.
+In order for servers to accept emails from Konvergo ERP on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
+A filter can be added to the email inbox so that when email is received from Konvergo ERP (`notifications@mycompany.odoo.com`) it is moved to the inbox.
+It is also possible to add the Konvergo ERP database domain onto a safe senders list or whitelist on the receiving domain.

-If an Odoo email server appears on a blacklist, notify Odoo via a [new help ticket](https://www.odoo.com/help) and the support team will work to get the servers removed from the blacklist.
+If an Konvergo ERP email server appears on a blacklist, notify Konvergo ERP via a [new help ticket](https://www.odoo.com/help) and the support team will work to get the servers removed from the blacklist.

-Should the Odoo database be using a custom domain for sending emails from Odoo there are three records that should be implemented on the custom domain’s DNS to ensure deliverability of email.
+Should the Konvergo ERP database be using a custom domain for sending emails from Konvergo ERP there are three records that should be implemented on the custom domain’s DNS to ensure deliverability of email.
 This includes setting records for SPF, DKIM and DMARC.
 Ultimately though, it is up to the discretion of the final